-← 🚘 Recovery Drive
+÷ Recovery Drive

 Select the USB flash drive

 The drive must be able to hold at least 8 GB, and everything on the drive will be deleted.

+Available drive(s)

-Available drive(c) - F\ (RECOVERY)
+F\ (RECOVERY)

-Nex Cancel
+Nex t Cancel

 - 5. Everything on the drive will be deleted.
 Click Create to continue. - 6.
 You will be shown the backup progress on the screen. - 7.
 Follow the process until it completes. - 8.
-After creating the recovery backup, you can choose to delete the recovery information on your computer.
-If you delete this information, you can only use the USB recovery backup to restore your computer, if you lose or erase the USB drive, you cannot restore your computer. - 9.
 Unplug the USB drive and label it clearly.